flokoe/bash-hackers-wiki/docs/dict/special_file.md

 # Special file

-Unlike a regular file (a bunch of accessible data organized on a filesystem), it\'s a special filename that points to a ressource or
+Unlike a regular file (a bunch of accessible data organized on a filesystem), it's a special filename that points to a ressource or
 similar:

 -   character special files